 Norfolk police sergeant welcomes jail sentences for two drink drivers

-A Norfolk police sergeant has welcomed jail sentences given to drink drivers but has spoken of his frustration that the message "still isn't getting through" to people.
+A Norfolk police chief has welcomed jail sentences given to drink drivers but has spoken of his frustration that the message 'still isn't getting through' to people.

 Michael Foley, 28, was sentenced to a total of 34 weeks in prison, after being caught almost five times the drink drive limit on North Walsham Road just hours into the start of Norfolk and Suffolk Police's annual festive crackdown.

 After being caught, on December 1, Foley, of Bayes Court, North Walsham, was found to have 169 microgrammes of alcohol in 100 millilitres of breath.
 The legal limit is 35.

 He is the second motorist to have been jailed following the start of the annual campaign after Martin Bolton was jailed for 18 weeks after being caught more than five times the limit after nearly careering into a pedestrian in Lowestoft.

 Sergeant Chris Harris, from Norfolk and Suffolk's Roads and Armed Policing Team, who tweeted his shock about both incidents, has welcomed the sentences.